practicalli/spacemacs/reference/keybindings/cider-keybindings.md

 * `C-c C-k` - evaluate the whole buffer.
 So with the cursor in a Clojure source file, all the forms / expressions are evaluate as if the code was loaded in from scratch.

-* `C-c C-d d` - show the documentaion as you would with `(doc function-name)`.
-Place the cursor over a function name, hit the keybinding and see the documenation for that funtion.
+* `C-c C-d d` - show the documentation as you would with `(doc function-name)`.
+Place the cursor over a function name, hit the keybinding and see the documentation for that function.
 This also works inside the REPL buffer, so no need to use `(doc)`, which is not loaded by default.

 * `C-c M-n` - switch to namespace of current Clojure buffer.
 So with the cursor in a Clojure source file, hit the keybinding and your REPL buffer will now be in the namespace for that Clojure code.